 When will my partner be able to feel my baby kick?

 Your partner will often be able to feel your baby a few weeks after you feel the first kicks.
-Again, every pregnancy is different.
+But, again, every pregnancy is different.

 What will make my baby move less?

 There are some medications we can take and lifestyle choice we can make that are likely to make your baby less active in your womb.
 They include: